AliMayya/Car-Damage-Detection-7-Categories-using-YOLO-models/README.md

-   Dataset images and labels are located in Dataset.rar file
+  # Dataset images and labels will be available on demand

 4. Save images and Labels into two separate folders ("Images", "Labels")